-Within PBC, there are 39 municipalities (see Table 3.2).
+Within PBC, there are 39 municipalities (see Table 3.3).
 There is wide variation among the jurisdictions in terms of community character.
 Community character is shaped by factors such as land use mix, density, size of population, and location (e.g., on the Atlantic Ocean, adjacent to Lake Okeechobee, inland).
 Due to the differences, it is not unusual for local governments to have different perspectives relative to the significance various hazards have on their community.
-Certainly, there are hazards that all jurisdictions, regardless of the community character, have concern over such as flooding, hurricanes, tornadoes.
-In agricultural communities like Pahokee, South Bay and/or Belle Glade, agricultural pests, freezes, and drought are more likely to be of greater concern, while in communities bordering the Atlantic Ocean (e.g., Ocean Ridge, Palm Beach, and Jupiter), hazards such as beach erosion and shoreline stabilization generate considerable concern among the residents.
+Certainly there are hazards that all jurisdictions, regardless of the communities like Pahokee, South Bay and/or Belle Glade, agricultural pests, freezes, and drought are more likely to be of greater concern, while in communities bordering the Atlantic Ocean (e.g., Ocean Ridge, Palm Beach, and Jupiter), hazards such as beach erosion and shoreline stabilization generate considerable concern among the residents.